Rwandan genocide: Background

 The earliest inhabitants of what is now Rwanda were the Twa, a group of aboriginal pygmy hunter-gatherers who settled in the area between 8000 and 3000 BCE and remain in Rwanda today.
 Between 700 BCE and 1500 CE, a number of Bantu groups migrated into Rwanda, and began to clear forest land for agriculture.
+Historians have several theories regarding the nature of the Bantu migrations: An alternative claim suggests that the Tutsi people may have origins in the Horn of Africa, particularly from the city of Zeila, and are linked ethnically to Somali clans, particularly the Gadabuursi clan.

-Historians have several theories regarding the nature of the Bantu migrations: one theory is that the first settlers were Hutu, while the Tutsi migrated later and formed a distinct racial group, possibly of Cushitic origin.
+One theory is that the first settlers were Hutu, while the Tutsi migrated later and formed a distinct racial group, possibly of Cushitic origin.
 An alternative theory is that the migration was slow and steady from neighbouring regions, with incoming groups bearing high genetic similarity to the established ones, and integrating into rather than conquering the existing society.
 Under this theory, the Hutu and Tutsi distinction arose later and was not a racial one, but principally a class or caste distinction in which the Tutsi herded cattle while the Hutu farmed the land.
 The Hutu, Tutsi and Twa of Rwanda share a common language and are collectively known as the Banyarwanda.

 The population coalesced, first into clans (ubwoko), and then, by 1700, into around eight kingdoms.
 The Kingdom of Rwanda, ruled by the Tutsi Nyiginya clan, became the dominant kingdom from the mid-eighteenth century, expanding through a process of conquest and assimilation, and achieving its greatest extent under the reign of King Kigeli Rwabugiri in 1853–1895.
 Rwabugiri expanded the kingdom west and north, and initiated administrative reforms which caused a rift to grow between the Hutu and Tutsi populations.
 These included uburetwa, a system of forced labour which Hutu had to perform to regain access to land seized from them, and ubuhake, under which Tutsi patrons ceded cattle to Hutu or Tutsi clients in exchange for economic and personal service.
 Although Hutu and Tutsi were often treated differently, they shared the same language and culture, the same clan names, and the same customs; the symbols of kinship served as a unifying bond between them.